Carol Folt: Silent Sam monument controversy

-President of USC
+University of Southern California

 Folt became president of USC on July 1, 2019.
-She was appointed by USC’s board of trustees and was the unanimous choice by the search committee to usher in a new era for the university following a series of high-profile scandals.
+The University of Southern California's board of trustees appointed her.
+She was the unanimous choice by the search committee to usher in a new era for the university following a series of high-profile scandals.

-Affordability Initiative

 In February 2020, Folt announced a plan to eliminate tuition for families earning $80,000 or less annually.
 Additionally, the university said it would no longer consider home equity in financial aid calculation.

-Tyndall Settlement

 As part of Folt's reform efforts, in March 2021 the university agreed to pay more than $1.1 billion to former patients of campus gynecologist George Tyndall who was accused of preying on a generation of USC women.

-Anti-Semitic Tweet controversy
+Anti-Zionist Tweet incident

-In the summer of 2021, USC became embroiled in a free speech quagmire over tweets posted by Yasmeen Mashayekh, a 21-year-old, Palestinian civil engineering student whose statements include, "I Want to Kill Every Motherfucking Zionist".
-On December 1, 2021, 60 faculty members sent the latest in a series of letters to USC President Carol Folt, Provost Charles Zukoski, and board of trustees' chair Rick Caruso, urging the school publicly rebuke Mashayekh and take action "to distance USC from her hateful statements," the Los Angeles Times reports.
+In the summer of 2021, USC had a free speech quagmire over tweets posted by Yasmeen Mashayekh, a 21-year-old Palestinian civil engineering student whose statements included, "I Want to Kill Every Motherfucking Zionist".
+On December 1, 2021, 60 faculty members sent the latest in a series of letters to USC President Carol Folt, Provost Charles Zukoski, and board of trustees' chair Rick Caruso, urging the school to publicly rebuke Mashayekh and take action "to distance USC from her hateful statements."

-"The silence of our leadership on this matter is alienating, hurtful, and depressing," the letter read.
-"It amounts to tacit acceptance of a toxic atmosphere of hatred and hostility."

 Honoring Nisei Students

-In April 2022, President Folt awarded honorary degrees posthumously to 33 Japanese American students who saw their USC educations derailed during the war when USC, unlike other universities, refused to let its Nisei students return to study and denied them their rightful transcripts.
+In April 2022, President Folt awarded honorary degrees posthumously to 33 Japanese-American students who saw their USC educations derailed during World War II when USC, unlike other universities, refused to let its Nisei students return to study and denied them their rightful transcripts.
 Folt also dedicated a rock garden on the USC campus to honor the university’s Nisei students.

-Renaming the international center for public affairs to honor a Native American war hero
+Renaming center for public affairs

 In June 2020, Folt announced the university was stripping the name of former USC President Rufus Von KleinSmid - an active supporter of the eugenics movement - from its international center for public affairs.
-In April 2022, Folt made the decision to rename the building in honor of Joseph Medicine Crow, a Native American alumnus and World War II war hero.
+In April 2022, Folt decided to rename the building in honor of Joseph Medicine Crow, a Native American alumnus and World War II war hero.

+Renaming track stadium field

+In 2023, Folt led the renaming of the field at the track stadium, Katherine B. Loker Stadium, at USC.
+The field had formerly been named Cromwell Field in honor of Dean Cromwell.
+Under Folt, USC renamed the field in honor of Allyson Felix.